Thursday, April 16, 2026

 Syntax of init() in Python

-First argument in __init__() method is always self.
+The first argument of the __init__() method is always self, which refers to the current instance of the class.
 Constructor may or may not have other input parameters i.e. other input parameters are optional.

 def __init__(self, input_parameters):